 Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

-By Mark Ainsdale.
-Last Updated 30th July 2021.
+By Stephen Shepard.
+Last Updated 22nd October 2021.
 Welcome to our guide on making a claim against a dissolved company.
 We explain how to make a claim against a company in liquidation.
 If you suffer a personal injury for which you wish to pursue a compensation claim, what if the company ceases trading?
 Well, if the company in question goes into liquidation, the process of making a claim is complex.
 So, this short guide educates people about how to do this.

 For more information about making a claim against a dissolved company, read our guide or call us on 0800 073 8804.